projectured/projectured/README.md

 ProjecturEd is a general purpose projectional editor written in Common Lisp.

-It supports the integrated presentation and editing of arbitrary domains.
+It supports the integrated presentation and editing of arbitrary problem domains.
+These domains potentially include but not limited to: word processing, spreadsheets, markup languages, programming langueges, modelling, graphs, graphics, etc. and any combination of them.
 The edited data is represented in their natural, domain specific data structures (as opposed to a flat string of characters), which accommodates for the implementation of many interesting, but yet to be explored features of structured editing.

-It also supports multiple projections of the same object, and thus it can simultaneously provide different notations, potentially all of them editable.
-These views can be textual or fully graphical, are easy to add to the framework, and due to the architecture they combine well.
+It also supports multiple projections of the same data, and thus it can simultaneously provide different notations, potentially all of them editable.
+These views can be textual, fully graphical, or in between, and due to the internal architecture of the editor projections combine well.
+It is expected that users would not only add new documents, but also new projections as needed.

-# Running the demos #
+# Running the Editor #

-The easiest way to run the ProjecturEd demos is to install it using [Quicklisp](http://quicklisp.org).
+The easiest way to run the editor is to install it using [Quicklisp](http://quicklisp.org).

 ### 1. Get a reasonably fresh SBCL ###

-On Debian Jessie:
+For example, on Debian Jessie:

 ```
 sudo apt-get install sbcl rlwrap git libsdl2-2.0-0 libsdl2-image-2.0-0 libsdl2-ttf-2.0-0
 ```

-Otherwise visit the [SBCL website](http://sbcl.org/platform-table.html) for instructions, and make sure you have the right version of libSDL installed for the SDL backend.
+Otherwise visit the [SBCL website](http://sbcl.org/platform-table.html) for instructions, and make sure you have the right version of libSDL2 libraries installed for the SDL backend.

 ### 2. Install Quicklisp ###

-Once you have an SBCL let's [install Quicklisp](http://www.quicklisp.org/beta/#installation):
+Once you have SBCL installed, you can continue with [installing Quicklisp](http://www.quicklisp.org/beta/#installation):

 ```
 cd ~